List of international goals scored by Bader Al-Mutawa

 Bader Al-Mutawa with Qadsia in 2007.
 He is the second most capped men's footballer of all time.

 Bader Al-Mutawa is a Kuwaiti professional footballer who has represented the Kuwait national football team as a forward since his debut in 2003.
-He is the third highest-scoring Kuwaiti footballer ever, having scored 56 goals.
-With 202 senior appearances, he is also the second most capped male footballer, behind Cristiano Ronaldo.
+He is the fourth highest-scoring Kuwaiti footballer ever, having scored 56 goals.
+With 202 senior appearances, he is also the fourth most capped male footballer.

 International goals

 Scores and results list Kuwait's goal tally first, score column indicates score after each Al-Mutawa goal.